 - An increased risk of noncancerous ovarian cysts

-- Changes in vaginal bleeding patterns, including absence of menstruation (amenorrhea)
+- Changes in vaginal bleeding patterns, including the absence of menstruation (amenorrhea)

 - Decreased sex drive